 - 2 tsp cream of tartar mixed well with:

 - Combine the Chia seeds and tablespoon of flax meal in a bowl.
 Stir in the water and set aside.
 The mixture will thicken into a gel as it stands.

 - Melt the coconut oil and let it cool down to lukewarm.
 Whisk in the eggs, almond milk and maple syrup or honey.

 - Whisk in the Chia seed and flax meal gel.
-When it’s well combined, pour it into the bread machine pan.
+When it's well combined, pour it into the pan of the bread maker.

 - Thoroughly mix the cream of tartar and baking soda.
 Add it to the other dry ingredients and stir well.

 - Pour the dry ingredients into the bread machine.
 Make a little well on top and add the yeast.

 - Start the machine on the Whole Grain cycle for a 2 lb. loaf.

 The cook time is approximate because it varies greatly from one machine to another and if you like a light or dark crust, etc.